 The best Lenovo laptops you can buy in 2022

-According to the latest data from the IDC, Lenovo is the most popular computer brand in the world.
+Lenovo is one of the most popular laptop brands in the world, and that’s especially true among business users.
 While other companies can also make some great devices, it’s no surprise to see Lenovo at the top.
-The company makes some of the very best laptops you can buy, and that’s especially true for businesses.
+The company makes some of the very best laptops you can buy, and none more iconic than the ThinkPad lineup.
 The Lenovo ThinkPad family is incredibly iconic and contains some fantastic laptops.
 In this article, however, we’re going beyond ThinkPads and highlighting the best Lenovo laptops you can buy from across its different product lines.

 There’s no shortage of options among Lenovo’s lineup, and if you’re looking for the perfect fit for you, it may be hard to find what you want.
 So we’ve rounded up the best options in a selection of categories, so no matter who you are, you’re bound to find something you like.
-As an additional note, all the Windows-based laptops on this list are either shipping with Windows 11 or will support the upgrade for free.
-So you don’t have to worry about being supported.
+As an additional note, all the Windows-based laptops on this list are shipping with Windows 11.

 Navigate this article: